tekacode/tekacode/README.md

 I have been learning and coding for a living for more than 5 years.
 I love coding and teaching coding.

-*   🌍  I'm based in VA
+*   🌍  Based in Alexandria, VA

 <p align="left">
 <a href="https://www.oracle.com/java/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/java-colored.svg" width="36" height="36" alt="Java" /></a>